 Research Contribution

-My role in the Cavicchioli lab is to research the fascinating cold-adapted organisms and communities living in Antarctic lakes and waters, predominantly using bioinformatics.
+Prior to 2023, as a senior member of the Cavicchioli lab Dr. Allen researched the fascinating cold-adapted organisms and communities living in Antarctic lakes and waters using bioinformatics.

-The Cavicchioli lab has been an early adopter of ‘omic technologies, and since 2006 our genomic data has grown from a single genome of a methanogenic archaeon (Methanococcoides burtonii, isolated from Ace Lake, Antarctica), to a massive 380+ metagenomes (Sanger, 454, Illumina and Nanopore data; over 4 TB of qc-filtered reads) from an array of Antarctic lakes and waters.
+The Cavicchioli lab was an early adopter of ‘omic technologies, and from 2006 our genomic data grew from a single genome of a methanogenic archaeon (Methanococcoides burtonii, isolated from Ace Lake, Antarctica), to a massive 380+ metagenomes (Sanger, 454, Illumina and Nanopore data; over 4 TB of qc-filtered reads) from an array of Antarctic lakes and waters.

-I enjoy collaborating with others and have also been involved in supervising/mentoring a number of Honours, Masters and PhD students.
+Dr. Allen enjoys collaborating with others and has been involved in supervising/mentoring a number of Honours, Masters and PhD students.

 My Expertise